micknudsen/bird-sounds/README.md

 # Bird Sounds

 I wrote this small [flask](https://flask.palletsprojects.com/en/2.0.x/) app to help me practice bird sound identification.
 It is neither advanced nor beautiful, but it gets the jobs done.
-Sharing the code here just in case anybody else would find it useful.
+I am sharing the code here just in case anybody else would find it useful.

 ## Environment